celestiaorg/docs/docs/developers/wordle-module.md

 ignite scaffold module wordle --dep bank
 ```

-This will scaffold the Wordle module to our Wordle Chain project.
+This will scaffold the Wordle module to your Wordle Chain project.